Table of Contents[Hide][Show]

 Everything is bigger in Texas, including the free things to do in Houston!
 It’s the largest city in Texas, and one of the fastest growing cities in the USA.
 Houston has plenty of large scale attractions for family fun.

 Houston, we have a problem.
 There may be TOO many fun things to do here.
-The city boasts the Johnson Space Center, NASA’s base for Mission Control, a Museum District with world class art, great parks and restaurants to fit an budget or palate.
+The city boasts the Johnson Space Center, NASA’s base for Mission Control, a Museum District with world class art, great parks and restaurants to fit a budget or palate, plus plenty of family-friendly hotels.
 There are rodeos, professional sports from major league baseball (the Houston Astros) to football (Houston Texans) and basketball (Houston Rockets).

 Those are fun, but pricey, things to do in Houston.
 Save the family vacation budget by sprinkling in some of these free family-friendly things to do.